henryaj/blog-old/_posts/2016-04-15-state-of-the-union-programming-professionally-in-2016.md

 date: 2016/04/15 21:17:00
 layout: post
 ---
-# State of the Union: programming professionally in 2016

 Stack Overflow released their latest [annual developer survey](http://stackoverflow.com/research/developer-survey-2016) last month.
 (For any non-programmers reading: Stack Overflow is a website where you can ask questions about programming.
 For many programming problems, the answer will already be up there.
 It's an amazing resource that almost everyone in the industry uses.)
 A few key points stood out for me.